MiSTer-devel/UK101_MiSTer/README.md

 [Grant Searle's original UK101 FPGA site](http://searle.x10host.com/uk101FPGA/index.html)

-#### Acknowledgements
+### Acknowledgements
-Many thanks to Leslie Ayling for his help in adding the OSI mode to the core.
+Many thanks to alanswx for the original text file loading code, and to Leslie Ayling for his help in adding the OSI mode to the core.

 ### Licenses